 Let's try another example.
 You purchase 31" mercury vases for $80/ea and you estimated you can use them 10 times before they start peeling.
 Your markup is 300%.

 We've put together a calculator to help our readers do quick calculations on their new rental items.
 Enjoy!

 There are further considerations that you need as well.

 - Be sure that you estimate your usage on three factors: the number of opportunities you'll have to resell (weddings and events), the style and salability of the piece, and the durability of the piece.

 - You'll want to weigh in storage space into the formula as well.
-For florals and hardgoods (sundries), you take them to the event and never have to mess with them again.
+For florals, disposables, and hardgoods (sundries), you take them to the event and never have to mess with them again.
 With rentals, you've got to have storage space.
 If it's a large item and will be taking up space in your storage area, make sure that you're adding that in addition to your markup.

 - While you want to make the most profit, some times purchasing quality products allows you to lengthen their life.
 This may seem like a bad thing as you get less profit each use the longer it's around.
 The upside is that you're able to provide even more beautiful experiences for your clients for a more affordable rate if you're able to use them for a longer life.

 - This formula doesn't add in the costs to delivery and set up the rentals on site.
 So you can either build in this price into your markup or you can make sure that your labor and delivery charges are added to your rentals.

 - This formula doesn't take into account the number of days rented and treats each rental as a one-time rental fee.
 If you charge your rentals for each day of rental, adjust the number of rental times according to that.

 Curate is the platform for event professionals looking to save time and increase profits through streamlined processes.
 Unlike Word docs, Excel spreadsheets, and sticky notes, Curate automates the event folder, allowing event professionals to deliver an excellent client experience.